bytefish/bytefish.de/blog/blazor_fluentui_and_odata.md

 ```

 The Code-Behind is nothing special, all parsing and conversion to the `TItem` is already
-handled by the `FluentNumberField` component, that's built into FluentUI Blazor.
+handled by the `FluentNumberField` component, that's built into Fluent UI Blazor.
 Thanks!

 ```csharp
 // Licensed under the MIT license.
 See LICENSE file in the project root for full license information.